ddprrt/ddprrt.github.io/typescript-react/components.md

 const el = <Card title="Welcome!" paragraph="To this example" />
 ```

-The parameters of our function are infered from the generic SFC.
+The parameters of our function are infered from the generic FunctionComponent.
 Other than that,
 it seems very similar to the first example.
 However, it allows for optional child components: